w3c/Guide/meetings/mixed-mode.md

 Essential to have a fall-back video conference option that can be activitied.

-* Put your remote participants on a large display in the meeting room
+* Put your remote participants on a large display in the meeting room.
+Maybe one screen for spotlighting and another for gallery.
+The gallery images should be as close to life-size as feasible.
 * Give your remote participants a "gist" camera view of the whole room.
+Need at least two cameras in the room; one for gist of the room and one for the person speaking. the remote participants need to be able to see the room.
 [High value addition that Pluto arranged in Seattle IDIW Workshop]
 * Make sure everyone can be heard clearly in the room and remotely
 * We need to recommend specific AV tech/requirements (specific enough for orders to be placed with an A/V contractor).
 Can W3C offer a travelling kit that team contacts can bring to their meetings?
 What kind of constraints can we put on the host?
 * Pay particular attention to positioning of cameras, screen, and microphones -- especially when communication accommodations including captioning and/or interpreting are in use.
 Note that the position of the microphone(s) is very likely to need to be separate from the camera view(s).